Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

  - Python decoders for the Arduino Game Boy Printer emulator: [CLI version](https://github.com/mofosyne/arduino-gameboy-printer-emulator/tree/master/GameboyPrinterDecoderPython), [another CLI version](https://github.com/raster/Game-Boy-Camera-Dumper) by raster, [yet another CLI version](https://github.com/lennartba/gbpinter_dump2image_py) by lennartba and a [GUI version](https://github.com/CelestialQwert/game-boy-printer-gui) by CelestialQwert.
 This other [Python/Cython code](https://github.com/sudo-Eric/gameboy-thermal-receipt-printer) by sudo-Eric looks like another emulator overlay but description is not provided.
 - A [Java application](https://github.com/lukasklinger/GameBoyPrinterReceiver) by lukasklinger for the Arduino Game Boy Printer emulator.
 - A [Matlab/GNU Octave code](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation) by Raphael-Boichot to decode images from the Arduino Game Boy Printer emulator with e-paper feature and the curated list of compatible games. e-paper feature also implemented in [this project](https://github.com/mtouzot/GameBEye) by mtouzot.
+- The [gameboy-printer-emulator-client](https://github.com/LucaCorigliano/gameboy-printer-emulator-client), a client for the Game Boy Printer emulator written in C#, decoding images in real time, by LucaCorigliano.

 ## PC to printer interfaces
 - The [PC to Game Boy Printer interface](http://furrtek.free.fr/?a=gbpcable) by Furrtek, based on a PL2303.